 Diagnosis

 • Duplex ultrasound of the calf uses high-frequency sound waves to show how fast blood moves through the leg arteries.
 This test may be done before or after exercise.
-You may be asked to flex your foot up and down, which puts your calf muscle to work.
+You may be asked to flex your foot up and down, which puts the calf muscle to work.

-• Magnetic resonance angiography (MRA) shows if the calf muscle is trapping the artery.
+• Magnetic resonance angiography shows if the calf muscle is trapping the artery.
 It also can tell how much of the popliteal artery is narrowed.
 You may be asked to flex your foot or press it against a board during this test.
-Doing so helps show how blood is flowing to your lower leg.
+Doing so helps show how blood is flowing to the lower leg.

 • Catheter-based angiography shows how blood is flowing to and from the lower leg in real time.
 It's done if the diagnosis is still unclear after other, less-invasive imaging tests.